top of page

 • Preview marketing plan

-• View Home – I will take detailed notes to prepare a thoroughly researched and accurate Property Value Analysis for you to competitively price your home for sale
+• View Home – We will take detailed notes to prepare a thoroughly researched and accurate Property Value Analysis for you to competitively price your home for sale.

 Meeting #2 – Consultation